Trauma Therapy in Portland

 How long will trauma therapy take?

 Lifelong patterns that have become deeply ingrained can take a long time to overcome.
 It takes courage, perseverance, and determination to find freedom from these shackles.
 The good news is that you have made it this far, and that speaks to your strength and resilience.
-Although it can take months—or even years—to fully heal from trauma, it’s possible to find relief early on in the process through a combination of medication and lifestyle changes.
+Although it can take months—or even years—to fully heal from trauma, it's possible to find relief early on in the process through a combination of medication and lifestyle changes.
+My extensive training across multiple residencies at Harvard-affiliated hospitals and Cornell-Columbia Presbyterian, combined with decades of clinical experience, ensures you receive the most comprehensive care possible.

 What if talking about my trauma makes me feel worse?

-Talking about traumatic experiences isn’t easy, and the road to recovery isn’t linear.
-It’s normal to feel vulnerable and emotional at times, but I am here to honor your grief and remind you that healing is within reach.
-Over the years, I’ve helped numerous trauma patients process and resolve their pain and get to a place where trauma no longer controls their lives.
-I’m confident that I can help you achieve the same outcome.
+Talking about traumatic experiences isn't easy, and the road to recovery isn't linear.
+It's normal to feel vulnerable and emotional at times, but I am here to honor your grief and remind you that healing is within reach.
+Throughout my years as a healer, including my work as a first responder at Ground Zero on 9/11 and conducting trauma assessments in Kosovo after the Allied bombings, I've helped numerous trauma patients process and resolve their pain and get to a place where trauma no longer controls their lives.
+I'm confident that I can help you achieve the same outcome.

 You Have a Profound Capacity For Healing

-Whether you’re trying to heal from an abusive relationship, a painful loss, a violent event, or any other traumatic experience, you are capable—and worthy—of a future where you are in control of your life.
-To learn more about my approach to trauma therapy, you can use the contact form or call 646-593-2134
+Whether you're trying to heal from an abusive relationship, a painful loss, a violent event, or any other traumatic experience, you are capable—and worthy—of a future where you are in control of your life.
+At Mary E. Theodore, MD, MPH Psychiatry, serving the Portland metro area from our Northwest Portland office, I bring a unique combination of medical expertise, psychiatric training, and decades of international trauma experience to help you on your healing journey.

 Are You Ready To Schedule A Session Or Still Have A Question?